-The Fredericksburg Police Department uses a technology called autoChalk to encourage the parking time limits in the City's Historic Downtown District.
+The City of Fredericksburg’s Parking Permit Program is intended to preserve safety and access for Fredericksburg’s residential neighborhoods when they face potential adverse effects because of their proximity to commercial businesses, or other uses that generate a lot of traffic and visitors.
 The autoChalk system consists of a camera mounted to a police vehicle, a laser, laptop and GPS unit.
 This equipment tracks the turnover of vehicles in time-restricted parking.

 A parking enforcement officer drives through the downtown area at the posted speed limit while autoChalk records parked vehicles through digital photography and specialized software.
 When the parking enforcement officer drives through the area again after the time limit expires, autoChalk alerts the officer to any violations it detects.
 The officer then compares the before-and-after images to confirm the infraction and autoChalk generates a ticket to be sent by mail to the vehicle's owner, using information from the license plate registration.